rsp/ifa/PITCHME.md

 # inFullApi

+Hackathon

 ---

 But first...

 ---

-inFullMobile on GitHub - logged in
+This is how we see ourselves on GitHub:

 ![](gh-sum-l.png)

-Note: "People: 52" - This is how we see ourselves.

 ---

-inFullMobile on GitHub - logged out
+This is how other people see us on GitHub:

 ![](gh-sum-i.png)

-Note: "People: 4" - This is how other people see us.

 ---